thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

   </tr>
   <tr>
     <td>Object-level</td>
-    <td>Embedd a single visualization in your application.
+    <td>Embed a single visualization in your application.
 Content is created in ThoughtSpot and then that content is embedded.
-The content is rendered within an iframe.
+The content is rendered within an <code>iframe</code>.
 This returns a JSON object that includes the underlying data.</td>
   </tr>
 </table>